AmucheOgbonna/learningHTML/assignment2css/README.md

 ---
 This a simple webpage styled using css
+---
 ##Project SetUp
 ```
 Installation
 ```
-Install a web browser like for `https://www.google.com/` Install a text editor or a code editor like VS code `https://code.visualstudio.com/download`
+Install a web browser like for `https://www.google.com/` .
+<p>Install a text editor or a code editor like VS code `https://code.visualstudio.com/download` </p>

 #Usage
 Clone this repository.
 Open index.html in your webbrowser